Kedhareswer/thesisflow-ai/CONTRIBUTING.md

 # Contributing to AI Project Planner

-Thank you for your interest in contributing to **AI Project Planner**! 🎉
+Thank you for your interest in contributing to **Bolt Research Hub**! 🎉
 We welcome contributions from everyone—whether you're a seasoned developer, researcher, or new to open source.

 Please read this guide to make your contribution process smooth and effective.